 But there’s a better way.

-This IS possible, perfectly feasible and sustainable long-term.
+This IS possible, perfectly feasible, and sustainable long-term (far, far more so than just giving people cash).
 In fact, the very technologies that are eliminating jobs can be used to provide these things at a very low cost.

-The cost of education could already be driven to $0 (and for many subjects you can easily learn online, it is).
+The cost of education could already be driven to $0 (and for many subjects you can easily learn online, it effectively is $0).
 Clothing and food can already be provided very cheaply, and that cost could be driven down even further by eliminating intermediaries and by using robotic farms.
 Companies like Facebook and Google are working to provide free or cheap internet access globally.

 We need to focus on driving down the cost of these core elements, and then make sure that each person has free access to at least the basics–that is the right approach.
 If they want more than the basics, then and only then would they need to find a source of income.